 It is often the new additions to the GTCs or changes and additions to formal clauses that we tend to carelessly scroll over or throw in the bin.
 However, companies should take the new accounting guidelines into account.
 Companies should also check ERP software, such as SAP Business One, for this.

-This year, the Federal Ministry of Finance has published the new "Principles for the proper keeping and storage of books, records and documents in electronic form and for data access" (GoBD) has been published.
+The Federal Ministry of Finance has introduced the new „Principles for the Proper Keeping and Retention of Books, Records and Documents in Electronic Form and for Data Access“ for this year (GoBD) has been published.

 The accounting guidelines set out how to recognise ITAccounting and other tax-relevant records must be kept in the company.
 This reinforces the requirements for bookkeeping and makes them more specific.
 According to Trovarit, this is an intervention in the commercial processes of every company.
 This includes, for example, the immutability of postings and records or the storage of electronic receipts and computer data are affected.